Construction is a hazardous industry. That doesn’t mean accidents resulting in injury are unavoidable.

 Employees can collect both workers’ compensation benefits and compensation for damages from a third-party.
 However, those damage awards may be subject to a lien from the workers’ compensation insurer so that the employee does not receive double benefits.

-Note that not all work injury claims will be eligible for a third-party liability claim.
+Note that not all work injury claims in the Fort Lauderdale area will be eligible for a third-party liability claim.
 Third-party liability lawsuits are only asserted when a personal injury was the result of involvement of a third-party aside from the employer or co-worker.

 Examples of Third-Party Liability

 While the employer owes the primary duty to employee to ensure a safe working environment, there are many others who play a role in this as well.
-When they breach this duty of care and that breach is at least partially the cause of the worker’s injuries, a third-party lawsuit should be explored.
+When they breach this duty of care and that breach is at least partially the cause of the worker’s injuries, a third-party lawsuit should be explored with the assistance of a Fort Lauderdale lawyer.

 Some potential defendants in these cases include: